tpjg/goriakpbc/README.md

 =======

 Package riak is a riak-client, inspired by the Ruby riak-client gem and the riakpbc go package from mrb (github.com/mrb/riakpbc).
-It implements a connection to Riak using protobuf.
+It implements a connection to Riak using Protocol Buffers.

+A simple program using goriakpcb:

 ```go
 package main